samaswin87/label_me/README.md

   * Manage document URL based on label and structured

-* Store code snippets where they can refer later - label it
+* Store code snippets where they can refer later - label it (like code-notes)

 * Need to add a wiki-like BookStack (Own book) and label it